Tim-Riffelmacher/smart-wallet/README.md

 ## Streamlit

-The implementation of the web application is designated to be executed using Streamlit, a Python package renowned for its rapid and straightforward web application development capabilities.
+The implementation of the web application is done using [Streamlit](https://streamlit.io/), a Python package renowned for its rapid and straightforward web application development capabilities.
 According to developers, Streamlit excels in visually preparing and presenting data through reports or dashboards.
-Throughout the project's implementation, an assessment will be conducted to gauge Streamlit's suitability for the specified task.
-Furthermore, a comprehensive evaluation will be documented at a later stage.
+Throughout the project's implementation, an assessment will be conducted to test Streamlit's suitability for implementing the specified project idea.
+A comprehensive evaluation will be documented at a later stage.

+## Further Technology

+Two notable technologies, in addition to Streamlit, are employed in the web application.
+Firstly, [Supabase](https://supabase.com/) serves as a Backend-as-a-Service, allowing the application to persist data in a relational database.
+It enhances data security through [Row-Level-Security](https://supabase.com/docs/guides/auth/row-level-security) and provides an authentication mechanism adaptable to various web applications.
+Secondly, the [Yahoo Finance](https://finance.yahoo.com/) API is utilized to retrieve information and stock prices about companies.
+This is facilitated by the Python package [yfinance](https://pypi.org/project/yfinance/), a convenient wrapper for the Yahoo Finance API.

 ## Project Structure

-In the following the top-level folders and files present in the repository are listed and explained:
+In the following the top-level folders and files present in this repository are explained:

 - **.streamlit/** - Environment variables for Streamlit
-- **components/** - Stores reusable componentes (e.g. inputs)
+- **components/** - Stores reusable components (e.g. input fields)
 - **pages/** - Defines the pages to be displayed
+- **resources/** - Holds resources (e.g. images) regarding the documentation
 - **utils/** - Stores reusable functionality (e.g. db-connection)
 - **.gitignore** - Configures Git
 - **Dashboard.py** - The entry point of the web application